 - Minimize estate and inheritance taxes

 Most estates pass to beneficiaries free of federal estate tax, when an estate plan is done properly.
 A spouse can leave an unlimited amount to a surviving spouse without having to pay federal estate tax.
-Currently, people can leave other survivors up to $5,450,000 (2016) without paying federal estate tax.
-This amount will be raised to $5,490,000 in 2017.
+Currently, people can leave other survivors up to $11,580,000 (2020) without paying federal estate tax.
 In addition to federal estate tax, Pennsylvania inheritance taxes must also be considered.

 In addition to reaching financial goals to provide for their beneficiaries, comprehensive estate planning includes ensuring one's security and peace of mind during their lifetime.
 To that end, asset protection strategies, health care directives, powers of attorney, and other estate planning devices are an integral part of the services that an estate planning attorney will provide.
 Although wills and trusts are the foundation of solid estate planning, businesses and tax planning may also play a role in developing the best possible plan in a given case.

 A professionally developed estate plan can be highly creative and tailored to meet the specific goals of each person.
-It is important that you consult an experienced Elder law attorney who will explain in detail all the options you have when it comes to creating an estate plan.
-Steinbacher, Goodall & Yurchak located in Williamsport and in State College, Pennsylvania, is experienced in all types of estate planning, estate administration and elder law.
-If you have questions or concerns about estate planning or elder law, contact Steinbacher, Goodall & Yurchak today by calling (800)351-8334.
+It is important that you consult an experienced elder law attorney who will explain in detail all the options you have when it comes to creating an estate plan.
+Steinbacher, Goodall & Yurchak is experienced in all types of estate planning, estate administration and elder law.
+If you have questions or concerns about estate planning or elder law, contact Steinbacher, Goodall & Yurchak today by calling 1-800-351-8334.

 No matter the size of a person's estate, every adult should protect themselves and the interests of their loved ones by developing some type of estate plan.
 For some people, this will be a will and durable power of attorney for health care and property.
 For others, a combination of a wills, trusts, business formation, and other estate planning devices will be in their best interest.
 If you have questions about estate planning or need to have estate planning documents drafted, contact Steinbacher, Goodall & Yurchak to ensure that your unique estate planning needs are met.